A 2-dimensional Geometry for Biological Time

 \subsection{Allometry and physical rhythms}

-When we consider organisms with different adult masses ($W_f$), we obtain a variation of $\tau_i$ according to the scaling relationships ($\tau_i \sim W_f^{\frac{1}{4} }$), whereas $\omega_e$ doesn't change.
+When we consider organisms with different adult masses ($W_f$), we obtain a variation of $\tau_i$ according to the scaling relationships ($\tau_i \propto W_f^{1/4 }$), whereas $\omega_e$ does not change.
 As a result, this change corresponds to a dilatation of the $(t)$ axis (as far as $f$ is concerned) whereas the physical rhythm modifies the geometry of biological time because the variations it triggers are anchored to the physical value $\omega_e$ (see figures \ref{fig:sch-a}, without physical rhythm, and \ref{fig:sch-b}, with physical rhythms.).

 Then, it is the interplay between physical rhythms and biological ones that breaks the symmetry (by dilatation) between organisms of different (adult) masses that have the same temporal invariants (most mammals for example).
 As a result, in this situation, the physical conditions can be seen as constraints or frictions on biological temporal organization.
-Our point of view can be compared to the dimensionless time in \cite{West2005}, but they only consider the autonomous aspect of biological time, thus not considering this important interplay. \\ An other way to illustrate these aspects is to count the lifelong number of iterations of cycles : for biological cycles, this number doesn't vary much when considering different species, whereas it is strictly proportional to life span for physical ones.
+Our point of view can be compared to the dimensionless time in \cite{West2005}, but they only consider the autonomous aspect of biological time, thus not considering this important interplay.

+An other way to illustrate these aspects is to count the lifelong number of iterations of cycles: for biological cycles, this number does not vary much when considering different species, whereas it is strictly proportional to life span for physical ones.